 Mindfulness has become a hot topic over the last few years.
 With our lives becoming increasingly busy, a lot of people are looking for ways to live in the present.
 This is where mindful running comes in.

-Technology and social media have invaded our lives.
+Technology and social media have invaded our lives – and our runs.

 Ask yourself: how many times do you go out for a walk or run and take your phone with you – either to listen to music or track your run?

 I agree there are benefits to taking a phone with you for safety reasons.
 But they can distract us from what really matters when it comes to living in the moment.